OfficeDev/script-lab-2017/CUSTOM.FUNCTIONS.DOGFOOD.md

 ## Troubleshooting

 If for any reason your functions turn into `#GETTING_DATA` indefinitely, restart Excel.
-Hopefully this shouldn't be happening too often.
+And please [file a bug](https://github.com/OfficeDev/script-lab/issues), describing what happened.

 ## Known issues

 ### Platform

 1. If you enter a Custom Function into a formula and then remove the function -- or if you restart Excel and before you re-register the custom functions -- the formula bar will show something like `=_xldudf_96323233322223(...)`
-2. Sometimes, you might get into a `#GETTING_DATA` state.
-This is a platform bug that *looks* like has been fixed, but hasn't made it into the Insider builds yet

 ### Script Lab